makeabilitylab/physcomp/arduino/potentiometers.md

 ### How does the Arduino read analog input?

 Remember how we said that Arduino input pins work like voltmeters?
+Just as voltmeters measure voltage in parallel—you connect the probes to two nodes in your circuit and the voltmeter measures the voltage difference between them—microcontrollers work similarly.
+Of course, microcontrollers have a single pin per input while voltmeters have two.
+Why the difference?
+Well, with voltmeters, you provide two reference points.
+With microcontrollers, the voltage at an input pin is always compared to `GND` (so, that second "probe point" is always ground).

-Microcontrollers measure voltage in parallel just like voltmeters.
-In fact, the analog input pins have an effective resistance of 100,000,000Ω (100MΩ), which means almost **no current** goes into an input pin.
+It's important that you conceptually understand that microcontrollers work by measuring voltages and not current.
+In fact, the [ATmega328 datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/ATmega48A-PA-88A-PA-168A-PA-328-P-DS-DS40002061A.pdf) says analog input pins have an effective resistance of 100,000,000Ω (100MΩ), which means almost **no current** goes into an input pin (see Table 29.8).

 This means that we have to configure our variable resistor sensors as **voltage dividers** to work with microcontrollers.